OliverColeman/bain/README.txt

 with respect to natural neural networks, greater than typical rate-based models used in computer science but lower than biophysical models used in neuroscience.
-It aims to provide a framework to allow plugging in parameterised functional/computational models for neurons, synapses and neuromodulators.
+It aims to provide a framework to allow plugging in parameterised functional/computational models for neurons, synapses and neuromodulators neuromodulator functionality coming soon).

-Bain is designed to make use of SIMD hardware (eg GPUs), via OpenCL and Aparapi, thus by "large" in the previous paragraph we mean thousands to millions of neurons and synapses (although it will work equally well with small networks just using the CPU).
+Bain is designed to make use of SIMD hardware (eg GPUs), via OpenCL and Aparapi, thus by "large" in the previous paragraph we mean thousands to millions of neurons and synapses (although it will also work efficiently with small networks just using the CPU).
 Aparapi allows writing Java code that follows certain conventions and restrictions that it will then turn into OpenCL at run-time.
-If no OpenCL compatible platforms are available then Aparapi falls back to using a Java Thread Pool automatically.
+If no OpenCL compatible platforms are available then Aparapi falls back to using a Java Thread Pool or regular sequential operation automatically.
 Thus to add a new model of a neural network component, one only need extend the appropriate base class and implement a few methods, without thinking (very much) about OpenCL, thread pools, etcetera.

 To get started, read the API documentation starting with ojc.bain.Simulation, and the references within.